smartcontracts/simple-optimism-node/README.md

 ## Installation and Setup Instructions

-Instructions here should work for MacOS and most linux distributions.
+Instructions here should work for MacOS and most Linux distributions.
 I probably won't include instructions for Windows because I'm lazy.

 ### Configure Docker as a Non-Root User (Optional)